boc-tothefuture/openhab-jruby/USAGE.md

 logger.info("Thing status: #{things["zwave:serial_zstick:512"].status}")"
 ```

-Theoretically you could even use a system start trigger with a UI rule, and then use the [syntax](#rules) mostly developed for file based rules to create multiple rules.
+Theoretically you could even use a system start trigger with a UI rule, and then use the [syntax](#file-based-rules) mostly developed for file based rules to create multiple rules.

 ### File Based Scripts

 The JRuby Scripting addon will load scripts from `automation/ruby` in the user configuration directory.
 The system will automatically reload scripts when changes are detected to files.
 Local variable state is not persisted among reloads, see using the [cache](#cache) for a convenient way to persist objects.
-See [Rules](#rules) for examples of creating rules withing your scripts.
+See [File Based Rules](#file-based-rules) for examples of creating rules within your scripts.

 ### Event Object